-The integrated approach of these plans serves as a guidepost in fulfilling the mission and vision of RSCCD.
-They position us as leaders in Economic and Workforce Development for the Orange County Region, and emphasize RSCCD's role in providing leadership and fiscal oversight for statewide initiatives, recognized by the California State Community College Chancellor's Office.
+The integrated approach of these plans, aligned with the Comprehensive master Plan as a guidepost, serve to fulfill the mission and vision of RSCCD.
+As a collective, these four plans provide educational services to the community, position us as leaders in Economic and Workforce Development for the Orange County Region, and emphasize RSCCD's role in providing leadership and fiscal oversight for statewide initiatives, recognized by the California State Community College Chancellor's Office.